All Episodes

 Oh, yes.

-In excruciating detail on missions to Mars, how to go to the Moon, the creation of the huge rockets, there has been a very strong, overwhelming connection between the foundations of NASA and Walt Disney and the Disney Corporation for literally almost 50 years.
+There has been a very strong, overwhelming connection between the foundations of NASA and Walt Disney and the Disney Corporation for literally almost 50 years, which makes this even more unbelievable.

-Even in the early 60s, you know, further to what Richard's talking about, Walt Disney was shut down by J. Edgar Hoover because J. Edgar Hoover didn't approve of a film, a comedy, in the early 60s that he felt the FBI agents portrayed in the film were bungling, or bumbling I should say, and asked for them to change the agents from FBI to just generic government agents.
+Even in the early 60s, you know, further to what Richard's talking about, Walt Disney was shut down by J. Edgar Hoover because J. Edgar Hoover didn't approve of a film, a comedy in the early 60s that he felt the FBI agents portrayed in the film were bungling, or bumbling, I should say, and asked for them to change the agents from FBI to just generic government agents.

 Did they?